dbanks12/aztec-packages/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 ### Fee Collection

-We will define a new block scoped gobal value ‘coinbase’ that will be used to identify the address of the sequencer for the current block.
+We will define a new block scoped global value ‘coinbase’ that will be used to identify the address of the sequencer for the current block.
 The sequencer will provide this address to public VM, public kernel and rollup circuits.
 The rollup circuits will constrain that the same value is used for all circuits in the proving tree.

 With this new value defined, a typical fee payment flow would look like: